What is a car battery?

 - Test your battery to assess its current condition

-- Check and top up the battery electrolyte level
+- Check and top up the battery electrolyte level (if applicable)

 - Check the alternator charge rate